Writing nodes using C#

 Implementing dynamic Enums for VL

 Now in order to create a dynamic enum for VL we also need those two elements, the type and the definition.
-Both need to be implemented as classes in c#:
+Both need to be implemented as classes in C#:

 - The type needs to implement